-In this lesson, we will learn 3-D objects such as pyramids, prisms, cylinders, cones and spheres and their nets.
+In these free math lessons, we will learn 3-D objects such as pyramids, prisms, cylinders, cones and spheres and their nets.

 A face is a surface on a geometric object.
 An edge occurs when two faces of a 3-D object meet.
 A vertex is a point where three or more edges meet.
 In a pyramid, the vertex is the highest point above a base.

 A pyramid has one base.
 The base is a special face that determines the name of the pyramid.
 The remaining faces in a pyramid are always triangles that meet at one point or vertex.

 A pyramid with a square base is a square pyramid.
 A square pyramid has 5 faces, 8 edges and 5 vertices.